 A significant number of distributed generation proponents have had informal discussions with EA Networks.
 A range of generation projects are possible, and they vary from small to quite large over various fuel/energy sources.
-The economic environment for new generation investment is currently not particularly favourable with the Tiwai smelter looking to close.
+The economic environment for new generation investment is becoming more favourable with the Tiwai smelter looking less likely to close.
+Utility scale (multi-MW) solar connections are imminent.
 The possible projects are detailed in section 5.4.12.